Zoxas/Test/README.md

-# self test
+# test and learning
-learning how to use github
+learning how to use github and practice python
 By Zoxas